Why are waiters and waitresses suing Florida restaurants?

 What is minimum wage for a server in Florida?

 Florida allows tipped employees to be paid $3.02 less than the applicable minimum wage by using the server’s tips as a “credit” toward their hourly wage.
-In 2017 the minimum wage in Florida is $8.10.
-Because the tip credit is $3.02 an hour, this means Florida employers may pay tipped employees as little as $5.08 an hour in 2017.
-Florida servers and bartenders are being told by anti-restaurant lawyers that if this lower minimum wage plus the tips the employee actually earns don’t add up to at least the full state minimum wage, the employer must make up the difference.
+In 2019 the minimum wage in Florida is $8.45.
+Because the tip credit is $3.02 an hour, this means Florida employers may pay tipped employees as little as $5.44 an hour in 2019.
+Florida servers and bartenders are hearing that if this lower minimum wage plus the tips the employee actually earns don’t add up to at least the full state minimum wage, the employer must make up the difference.
 This type of “education” often pits servers against their employers in Florida.

 Should a server be paid regular minimum wage during opening and closing duties?

-This is a unique area that some Florida lawyers have been exploiting.
-The law in this area is unsettled and until a restaurant fights these type of claims, it is likely that they will continue to harass Florida restaurants by making outrageous demands and filing expensive lawsuits against our Florida restaurants.
-The loophole that these lawyers have been exploiting deals with some guidance that the Department of Labor gave, which is not law, but which these lawyers believe should be law.
-These lawyers tell Florida servers and bartenders that the DOL has taken the position that non-tipped, incidental labor (“restaurant side work”) may not exceed 20% of the server’s total shift time at a “server wage.”
-They often explain to your servers that if side work in Florida exceeds 20% of their shift time, the restaurant must pay the server full minimum wage for that time.
+This is a unique area that some Florida restaurants are unaware of.
+The law in this area is unsettled and until a restaurant fights these type of claims, it is likely that they will continue to be confronted by lawsuits, and demands and have to defend expensive lawsuits against our Florida restaurants.
+There is some guidance that the Department of Labor gave, which is not law, but which some people believe should be law.
+Florida servers and bartenders are taking the position that the DOL has taken the position that non-tipped, incidental labor (“restaurant side work”) may not exceed 20% of the server’s total shift time at a “server wage.”
+They often explain to each other servers that if side work in Florida exceeds 20% of their shift time, the restaurant must pay the server full minimum wage for that time.
 Your servers and bartenders are being told that if they are required to perform any duties that are generally unrelated to the job of a server/bartender (such as cooking, washing dishes, deep cleaning the restaurant, cleaning bathrooms, etc.), they are entitled to receive a full minimum wage regardless of whether that side work exceeds 20% of their shift.
-Many Florida employment lawyers believe that this is not a correct view of the law, but often times it is less expensive to just pay a portion of the money demanded by the employee and his/her lawyer, along with a very high lawyer’s fee to make the case go away rather than paying to defend against this litigation, which can drag on for a year or two.
-Until employers fight this type of lawsuit and obtain a ruling from a judge demonstrating that this type of claim for server side work or waitress side work is unfounded, some Florida law firms are likely to continue to write demand letters to restaurant owners and they are also likely to keep bringing these type of lawsuits, driving up legal costs for restaurants.
+Many Florida employment lawyers believe that this is not a correct view of the law, but often times it is less expensive to just pay a portion of the money demanded by the employee, along with a lawyer’s fee to make the case go away rather than paying to defend against this litigation, which can drag on for a year or two.
+Until employers fight this type of lawsuit and obtain a ruling from a judge demonstrating that this type of claim for server side work or waitress side work is unfounded, some Florida restaurants will continue to receive demand letters and lawsuits.
+Of course, your Florida business should make certain that it is in compliance with the law so that you do not have to defend such a lawsuit, which may have validity.

 What is an illegal tip pool?

 Florida servers and bartenders are being told that an illegal tip pool is when a tipped employee is required to “tip out” some of their tips to a person that is not customarily engaged in a tipped occupation.
 Florida waiters and waitresses are hearing that this includes back-of-the-house staff (kitchen staff), management, the company itself, and in some cases, hosts/hostesses.
-Florida servers and bartenders are being solicited in the following manner:
+Florida servers and bartenders are being told the following:

 If you are forced to contribute to an illegal tip pool, you are entitled to be paid FULL MINIMUM WAGE for EVERY SHIFT where you were required to contribute to the illegal tip pool, PLUS return of the money you tipped out during these shifts.

 This type of discussion often gets current and former servers excited about suing their restaurant.
-Rather than seeking clarification or having a discussion with the restaurant, these servers and bartenders are encouraged to sue the restaurant, which allows the lawyer to demand an attorney’s fee for helping.
+Rather than seeking clarification or having a discussion with the restaurant, these servers and bartenders are encouraged to sue the restaurant.
 Many restaurants feel this is unethical.
-At this time, it is permitted for a lawyer in Florida to represent servers and bartenders to sue their restaurants without first trying to discuss the matter or work things out.
+At this time, it is permitted in Florida for servers and bartenders to sue their restaurants without first trying to discuss the matter or work things out.
 Our firm always tries to help restaurants keep costs low, including unnecessary legal expenses.
 Sometimes it makes sense to fight against a frivolous lawsuit, and sometimes it makes sense to settle early.
 We help guide employers to make the right decision for their situation.
 We do not often encourage employers to sue servers or bartenders, but sometimes it is necessary and we will vigorously litigate cases that have merit.

 Is the manager allowed to take a server’s tips?